($725) Cost to ship a car from Philadelphia, PA to Lansing, MI

 Factors affecting Philadelphia to Lansing car shipping costs

-When transporting your vehicle from Philadelphia to Lansing, these factors will influence the cost:
+When you’re arranging vehicle transport from Philadelphia to Lansing, keep these cost factors in mind:

 Transport method